Last Updated on January 4, 2022 by vowsandpeaks

 Most elopements can last a whole day, but some even spread out over multiple days, it all depends on what you have envisioned!
-You could have a family celebration one day, followed by a hike in Colorado the next, or have romantic a beach ceremony followed by a cozy Bon Fire, or you could even spend an extra day hiking through lush green moss in Olympic National Park the day AFTER your vow ceremony.
+You could have a family celebration one day, followed by a hike in Colorado the next, or have romantic a beach ceremony followed by a cozy Bon Fire, or you could even spend an extra day hiking through lush fields of flowers in Telluride the day AFTER your vow ceremony.
 The possibilities are endless!

-I can guarantee that you will have the wedding day of your wildest dreams with the very minimum amount of stress if you follow this adventure elopement timeline!
-This guide will help you outline what tasks you should tackle in the weeks and months leading up to your big elopement day!
+I can guarantee that you will have the wedding day of your wildest dreams with the very minimum amount of stress if you follow this elopement timeline guide!
+This guide will help you outline what tasks you should tackle in the weeks and months leading up to your big day!

 - Write a list of what you would like to include on your elopement day.
 Try and find a place that feels like “home” for you to share your vows!
 Is there somewhere special you’ve visited together before?
 A place you’ve seen and imagined yourself getting married at?
-After choosing your location, you should settle on a month and date for your elopement.
+After choosing your spot, you should settle on a month and date for your big day.
 I suggest looking at days during the middle of the week so you can enjoy more privacy and seclusion!

 - Hair/makeup stylist